meteatamel/cloudrun-tutorial/docs/image-processing-pipeline.md

 2. Cloud Storage update event is read into Cloud Run via an `AuditLog`.
 3. Filter service receives the Cloud Storage event.
 It uses Vision API to determine if the image is safe.
-If so, it creates sends a Pub/Sub message to `fileuploaded` topic.
+If so, it creates sends a Pub/Sub message to `fileuploaded1` and `fileuploaded2` topics.
-4. Resizer service receives the event from `fileuploaded` topic, resizes the image using [ImageSharp](https://github.com/SixLabors/ImageSharp) library, saves to the resized image to the output bucket, sends a Pub/Sub message to `fileresized` topic.
+4. Resizer service receives the event from `fileuploaded1` topic, resizes the image using [ImageSharp](https://github.com/SixLabors/ImageSharp) library, saves to the resized image to the output bucket, sends a Pub/Sub message to `fileresized` topic.